pwcazenave/weather/README.md

 # Weather

 Simple webapp to display model outputs from a THREDDS server over a https://here.com map.
+Fetches model outputs from the [Plymouth Marine Laboratory MyCoast project page](https://plymouthmarineforecasts.org/Tools).
+The map is interactive insofar as clicking within the model domain shows the timeseries of the temperature and wind speed in the graph along the bottom.

 # Screenshot